 Research Abroad: Urban Farming in the Netherlands

-Carly Lester is a senior undergraduate in the Program on the Environment (PoE) major who is primarily interested in the health of our food system.
+Carly Lester is a senior undergraduate in the Program on the Environment who is primarily interested in the health of our food system.
 This past summer she traveled to Groenekan, Netherlands to work on an organic farm.
-Her research was to analyze farmers’ experience with direct farm marketing and understand their experience with selling directly to consumers.
+Her research analyzed farmers’ use of direct farm marketing and aimed to understand their experiences selling directly to consumers.

 What drew you to the Netherlands?